 4. Choose a nursing pillow without toxic flame retardants.

-Look for fill materials like cotton, wool, buckwheat, or polyester instead of polyurethane foam due to concerns about toxic flame retardants.
+Look for fill materials like cotton, wool, buckwheat, or polyester instead of polyurethane foam.
 Avoid pillows labeled as meeting California flame retardant standard TB117.

 Welcome the hand-me downs, and wash new clothes at least once before your baby wears them.